sagemathinc/cocalc/notes/final_push.md

 [ ] (3:00?) @interact  (0:20 planning)
     [x] (0:10?)
-(0:04) interact: copy css to interact.css and rename to salvus-interact from salvus-cell-interact [ ] (0:10?) interact: copy html to interact.html and rename to salvus-interact from salvus-cell-interact [ ] (0:30?) interact: copy script from cell.coffee to interact.coffee and restructure code layout [ ] (0:10?) interact: include interact.* in appropriate places and ensure builds/starts [ ] (0:30?) interact: refactor code in syncdoc so rendering output message can be done to marked text widget div *or* to output dom object (a div) in the output div.
+(0:04) interact: copy css to interact.css and rename to salvus-interact from salvus-cell-interact [x] (0:10?)
+(0:18) interact: copy html to interact.html and rename to salvus-interact from salvus-cell-interact [ ] (0:30?) interact: copy script from cell.coffee to interact.coffee and restructure code layout [ ] (0:10?) interact: include interact.* in appropriate places and ensure builds/starts [ ] (0:30?) interact: refactor code in syncdoc so rendering output message can be done to marked text widget div *or* to output dom object (a div) in the output div.